 One of the gravest massacres in human’s history.

 In the autumn of 1941, one of the gravest massacres in human’s history occurred in a ragged ravine on the outskirts of the Nazi-occupied Kyiv.
-More than a hundred thousand people – and nearly 34 thousand Jews in two days – were annihilated by the Nazis at Babi Yar in the Second World War.
+More than a hundred thousand Jews – nearly 34 thousand in two days – were annihilated by the Nazis at Babi Yar in the Second World War.

 On September 28, a few days after the occupation of the city by the Nazis, announcements in Russian, Ukrainian and German were posted all over the city: